-- 2.9.6 It is the responsibility of the Chief Investigator (or supervisor of a student project) to obtain ethical approval from an HRA REC and, in cases of uncertainty, to clarify if this is required. - 2.9.7 Where the University is expected to the sponsor, in governance terms, all applications to the HRA REC must be reviewed by the Research Governance Office prior to submission to the REC.
+- 2.10.4 All such projects must be submitted to a Health Research Authority (HRA) Research Ethics Committee (REC).
+Within Northern Ireland this is the Office of Research Ethics Committees Northern Ireland (ORECNI).
+This requirement applies all research that falls within the categories defined earlier. - 2.10.5 Ethical approvals given by a HRA REC are recognised by the University and, where such approval has been obtained for a study, approval by a University REC is not required. - 2.10.6 It is the responsibility of the Chief Investigator (or supervisor of a student project) to obtain ethical approval from an HRA REC and, in cases of uncertainty, to clarify if this is required. - 2.10.7 Where the University is expected to the sponsor, in governance terms, all applications to the HRA REC must be reviewed by the Research Governance Office prior to submission to the REC.
 Equally any subsequently amendments must also be approved through the Research Governance Office.

-2.10 Clinical Trials and Clinical Investigations of Medical Devices
+2.11 Clinical Trials and Clinical Investigations of Medical Devices

-- 2.10.1 As identified in 2.8.2 above, any clinical trial of an investigational medicinal product (CTIMPS) as defined under the Medicines for Human Use (Clinical Trials) Regulations 2004 (and subsequent amendments) or a clinical investigation of a medical device, as defined under the Medical Devices Regulations 2002 these research studies must be approved by a recognised HRA REC whether or not NHS/HSC patients or clients are involved. - 2.10.2 Where there is uncertainty as to whether a study is defined as a clinical trial or involves the clinical investigation of a medical device (which may include software applications) it is the responsibility of the Chief Investigator to clarify this with the Medicines and Health-care products Regulatory Agency (MHRA).
+- 2.11.1 As identified in 2.8.2 above, any clinical trial of an investigational medicinal product (CTIMPS) as defined under the Medicines for Human Use (Clinical Trials) Regulations 2004 (and subsequent amendments) or a clinical investigation of a medical device, as defined under the Medical Devices Regulations 2002 these research studies must be approved by a recognised HRA REC whether or not NHS/HSC patients or clients are involved. - 2.11.2 Where there is uncertainty as to whether a study is defined as a clinical trial or involves the clinical investigation of a medical device (which may include software applications) it is the responsibility of the Chief Investigator to clarify this with the Medicines and Health-care products Regulatory Agency (MHRA).

-2.11 Research involving human material, including post-mortem material
+2.12 Research involving human material, including post-mortem material

-- 2.11.1 The Human Tissue Act 2004 regulates removal, storage and use of human tissue defined as relevant material that has come from a human body and consists of, or includes, human cells. - 2.11.2 Ethical approval for research involving the use of the following may be sought from an Faculty/School REC providing there is no legal requirement for review by a statutory Research Ethics Committee: - (i) Relevant material obtained prior to the 01 September 2006; - (ii) Imported relevant material; - (iii) Relevant material with enduring and generic consent. - 2.11.3 In all other circumstances ethical review should be obtained from an NHS/HSC REC. - 2.11.4 REC approval is required for primary tissue cultures involving the culture of cells from human tissue samples - 2.11.5 Researchers analysing DNA must ensure that the analysis of DNA material in the living, where the research is not within the terms of consent for research from the person whose body manufactured the DNA, NHS/HSC REC review should be sought.
-The researcher must not be in the possession of, or likely to come into the possession of, information from which the person whose body manufactured the DNA can be identified. - 2.11.6 REC approval is not required for research involving commercially available human cell lines.
-The researcher is responsible for ensuring appropriate ethical approval was obtained for the creation of the cell lines.
+2.12.1 The Human Tissue Act 2004 regulates removal, storage and use of human tissue - defined as relevant material that has come from a human body and consists of, or includes, human cells.

-2.11.7 Any proposed research involving human embryonic stem cell lines must be discussed with the Research Governance Team.
+- 2.12.2 Ethical approval for research involving the use of the following may be sought from a Faculty/School REC providing there is no legal requirement for review by a statutory Research Ethics Committee: - (i) Relevant material obtained prior to the 01 September 2006; - (ii) Imported relevant material; - (iii) Relevant material with enduring and generic consent. - 2.12.3 When there is a legal requirement studies must receive an ethical review from an NHS/HSC REC. - 2.12.4 REC approval is required for primary tissue cultures involving the culture of cells from human tissue samples - 2.12.5 Researchers analysing DNA must ensure that the analysis of DNA material in the living, where the research is not within the terms of consent for research from the person whose body manufactured the DNA, NHS/HSC REC review should be sought.
+The researcher must not be in the possession of, or likely to come into the possession of, information from which the person whose body manufactured the DNA can be identified. - 2.12.6 REC approval is not required for research involving commercially available human cell lines.
+The researcher is responsible for ensuring appropriate ethical approval was obtained for the creation of the cell lines. - 2.12.7 Any proposed research involving human embryonic stem cell lines must be discussed with the Research Governance Team (researchgovernance@qub.ac.uk).